shravan-padakanti/scala-3/Introduction-to-Parallel-Computing.md

 ## Classes of Parallel Computers

-* multi-core processors: contain more than one core
+1. Multi-core processors: contain more than one core
-* symmetric multiprocessors: contain more than 1 multi-core processors who share memory and other resources.
+1. Symmetric multiprocessors(SMP): contain more than 1 multi-core processors who share memory and other resources.
-* general purpose graphics processing unit: contains several cores which are invoked for special tasks when requested explicitly by the host processor.
+1. General purpose Graphics Processing Unit(GPU): contains several cores which are invoked for special tasks when requested explicitly by the host processor.
-* field-programmable gate arrays: Core processor which can rewire themselves for a particular task.
+1. Field-programmable gate arrays: Core processor which can rewire themselves for a particular task.
-* computer clusters
+1. Computer clusters

-Our focus will be programming for multi-cores and SMPs.
+Our focus will be programming for multi-cores processors and SMPs.

 ## Course structure: